MuntasirSZN/LinuxCommandsCheatSheet/README.md

         brew tap --list-pinned-user-official
 ```

-And,it will show you a lot more.
+And, it will show you a lot more.
 I am not going to show you the whole manual page.
 This manual page is for homebrew.
-If you want to see the manual page of a command,then use ```man``` then the command name.
+If you want to see the manual page of a command, then use ```man``` then the command name.

 # Not that much used Commands